TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 --

-➡ Possibilities :- The container could be compromised by the attacker, he could gain root access to the node, gaining control over other containers and services running on the node.
+➡ Possibilities :- What could be the Security Risks?
+Well, if the container would be compromised by an attacker, he could gain root access to the node, gaining control over other containers and services running on the node.
 He could access any critical files & configuration settings; could deploy malware, and exfiltrate sensitive data.
 Endless possibilities, all boiling down to privilege escalation

 </br>

-### _How can we eliminate this pain-point?_
+### _How did we enhance security while solving this pain-point?_

 By using DaemonSet. 💡